 Named in honor of a former chairperson of the Theology and Religious Studies Department at St. John's, the Kugelman scholarship provides full or partial tuition for highly qualified students interested in Scripture study.
 Awards are made on a competitive basis and are renewable for the entire program.

 In today's rapidly changing world, a background in theology and religious studies is an important component of a well-rounded liberal arts education.
-Professionals in every walk of life (from the marketplace to the classroom, to the practice of law and medicine) draw on religious values as they make decisions and take actions that have a global impact.
+Professionals in a wide range of fields including business, educaiton, law, and medicine draw upon religious values as they make decisions that have a global impact.

 Our graduates are pastors, chancery officials, pastoral associates, liturgical ministers, youth ministers, and directors of religious education in parishes in North America, Europe, and Africa.
 They teach in high schools, colleges, seminaries, and universities.
 Many pursue further study at the doctoral level, while others combine a degree in theology with a professional degree in law or social work.

 Pursue your St. John’s degree entirely on your computer.
 Our fully accredited Online Learning programs allow you to take courses electronically.
 Log in at your convenience to enter our virtual classrooms, learn from our accomplished faculty, and engage with classmates.

 Our online courses offer the same high academic quality that students experience on campus.
 Professors deliver lectures and post assignments via Blackboard, our electronic course management system.
 Students use it to attend virtual classes, share documents, take exams, and exchange ideas with faculty and classmates.

 A Fully Academic Experience

 You also enjoy the outstanding services available to all St. John’s students, for example:

 - Eligibility for scholarships and financial aid

 - Tuition and fees identical to those for on-campus courses